Creating the iOS App

 Click the

-button to run the application or use (Command + R
+Playbutton to run the application or use (Command + R).

 At first, the emulator will not display anything, but this will be resolved shortly.